tikv/rfcs/text/2018-09-17-schedule-limit.md

 ## How to ensure fair competition between different schedulers

 This is actually quite straightforward.
-We only need to limit the amount of generated operators by each scheduler in the _waitingOperators_ queue.
+We only need to limit the number of generated operators by each scheduler in the _waitingOperators_ queue.
 For example, up to 3 operators from a same scheduler.

 Only when an old operator is moved into the _runningOperators_, the corresponding scheduler will have the opportunity to insert more operators into _waitingOperators_.
 This strategy not only ensures fairness between different schedulers, but also encourages schedulers to generate non-conflicting operators, thus reducing the impact on cluster performance.